 This phase is all about updating folder meta data - timestamps, attributes, security information, etc. However, in the vast majority of backup runs it will be just the timestamp updates.

 As of release 79.9 it's possible to suppress copying of folder timestamps and thus lightening the Post phase significantly.

-This is done by changing the following setting in the job's configuration:
+This is done by adding the following override to the backup settings: